icouldonlygetthisname/ADcleanup/README.md

 PowerShell Scripts for cleaning up AD
 The main purpose of these are to find stale AD objects and then move them to an OU then delete them with a schedule task.

-Stage 1 -- Run disablecomputers or user scrtipt manually invokes moving all stale computer objects to an OU then runs another script the delete ones a set ammount of days later to delete to computer or user objects.
+Stage 1 -- Run disablecomputers or user scrtipt manually invokes moving all stale computer objects to an OU then runs another script a set ammount of days later to delete to computer or user objects.
 Stage 2 -- Automating steps in Stage 1 so it runs regularly.

 # Currnet work in progress